Edward J. Dumoulin

 • Goodell v.
 Bayer HealthCare Pharmaceuticals Inc. (D. Mass.)
 Won motion to dismiss based on lack of personal jurisdiction over in-state plaintiff’s claims as well as preemption.

-Represented AbbVie in a MDL bellwether trial where the plaintiff claimed AndroGel caused his deep vein thrombosis.
+Represented AbbVie in MDL bellwether trial where the plaintiff claimed AndroGel caused his deep vein thrombosis.
 The jury returned a complete defense verdict for AbbVie in June 2018.

 • Associate, Goldman Ismail Tomaselli Brennan & Baum LLP